The Full Moon of June 2025: A Full Strawberry Moon!

 Blooming Moon (Anishinaabe) is indicative of the flowering season, while Green Corn Moon (Cherokee) and Hoer Moon (Western Abenaki) suggest that it’s time to tend to young crops.

 Other names highlight that this is a time of new life: The Tlingit have used the term Birth Moon, referring to the time when certain animals are born in their region (the Pacific Northwest).
-Egg Laying Moon and Hatching Moon are Cree terms that also hint at a time of many animal babies.
+Egg Laying Moon and Hatching Moon are Cree terms that also hint at a time when many animal babies were born.

 → See all 12 months of full Moon names and meanings.